Vsauce: History

-In 2009, Michael Stevens was asked by a company to pitch them a show about food, so he teamed up with his friend Justin-superstar from Los Angeles, California to create a pilot episode showing them using a hammer to supposedly make a peanut butter and banana sandwich in under a second, titling the proposed show "Food Smashers", but the show was never made.
-The company asked him to create a YouTube channel dedicated to video games and name it “Video Game Nation.”
-Although he agreed, he did not like the name and eventually renamed it “Vsauce.”
+In 2009, Michael Stevens was asked by a company to pitch them a show about food, so he teamed up with his friend Justin-superstar from Los Angeles, California, to create a pilot episode showing them using a hammer to supposedly make a peanut butter and banana sandwich in under a second, titling the proposed show "Food Smashers", but the show was never made.
+The company asked him to create a YouTube channel dedicated to video games and name it "Video Game Nation".
+Although he agreed, he did not like the name and eventually renamed it "Vsauce".

 Michael Stevens came up with the name "Vsauce" in 2010 by generating available pronounceable ".com" domain names using a website called FakeNameGenerator.com until he found one he liked.
 On July 30, 2007, someone created a YouTube account named "Vsauce" but had never used it, and on April 16, 2010, YouTube granted Michael Stevens's request to claim the account, as was their policy back then; if he were not able to claim it, he might have decided to instead use his first YouTube channel, "pooplicker888".

 Initially, the channel's programming focused on video games and featured a number of hosts.
-However, certain segments such as IMG! slowly took over, and Stevens became the sole host.
-The channel then became a mix of information and online activities, and solely educational segments popped up.
 The educational segments became more popular, and since September 9, 2012, only the educational segment (known as DOT.) has been presented.

 In December 2010, the Vsauce2 (on December 7) and Vsauce3 (on December 24) channels were created.
 On July 25, 2012, the YouTube channel WeSauce was created.
-Vsauce was one of the fastest growing channels during September 2012.
+Vsauce was one of the fastest growing channels in September 2012.
 During that month, the main Vsauce channel reached 1 million subscribers.

-Stevens, in the video "A Defense of Comic Sans", notes that the text font Alsina was used by the Vsauce channels because of its close resemblance to the handwriting of the creator of the original Vsauce logo, Nik Guinta.
+Stevens, in the video "A Defense of Comic Sans", notes that the text font Alsina was used by the Vsauce channels because of its close resemblance to the handwriting of Nik Guinta, the creator of the original Vsauce logo.
 A new branding scheme designed by Natasha Jen was adopted in December 2014 to bring a "grown-up" feel to the channels.
 It utilizes the DIN Next Rounded font and fluid designs to convey the idea of sauce that the name "Vsauce" implies.